 Following along with the rest of Croatia, Trogir has beautiful beaches suitable for all ages.
-The closest beach to the center is Pantan Beach that is located at the mouth of a Pantan River.
+The closest beach to the center is Pantan Beach that is located at the mouth of the Pantan River.

 If you want to stay active, there is a water sports center that offers various activities.
 There are more beach locations depending on where you are staying or how far you are willing to travel from the town center.

 Local Farmers Market

-Located 100 meters from the bus station is a local farmers market.
+Located 100 meters from the bus station is a local farmers’ market.
 Here you can find fresh fruits and vegetables as well as locally produced olive oil.
-As a traveler, I love to support local businesses and farmers, and this is the perfect place to do so.
+As a traveler, I love to support local businesses and farmers, which is the perfect place to do so.

 During the summer season, locals also set up souvenir booths that sell handmade goods as well.